Netcracker/DRNavigator/documentation/Architecture.md

     `sm-client` is running as service in Docker container and can receive REST queries with commands.
 All procedures occur in runtime. `sm-client` does not exit after all DR procedures finished and continues to listen for new REST queries. `sm-client` can be started on DVM or on Operation portal VM.
 To achieve HA the `sm-client` can be started on few nodes but only one should launch DR procedures at a time.

 3. Run `sm-client` as a service in docker container inside kubernetes cluster
+3. Run `sm-client` as a service in docker container inside kubernetes cluster

     ![](/documentation/images/site-manager-SM-new-arch-3.png)